Humboldt squid

 They are most commonly found at depths of 200 to 700 m, from Tierra del Fuego to California.
 This species is spreading north into the waters of the Pacific Northwest, in Oregon, Washington, British Columbia, and Alaska.

 Taxonomy

 The existence of this creature was first reported to the scientific world by the Chilean priest and polymath Juan Ignacio Molina in 1782, who named it Sepia tunicata, Sepia being the cuttlefish genus.
 The French naturalist Alcide d'Orbigny renamed it Loligo gigas in 1835.
 In Chile, Claude Gay, another French naturalist, obtained some specimens and sent them to the Muséum national d'Histoire naturelle in Paris, where it was determined that the species did not belong with Loligo either.
 In 1857 the Danish zoologist Japetus Steenstrup proposed the new genus Dosidicus to house the species.
 The German zoologist George Pfeffer synonymized D. eschrichtii with D. gigas in 1912.

-Common names
+The fossil species Dosidicus lomita is represented in statoliths from the Pliocene Lomita Marl of California, marking the earliest known occurrence of the genus.